-The human liver tissue is obtained by donation from two sources: patients undergoing planned liver resection surgeries due to primary or secondary tumors (living donors), and whole liver discarted for transplantation purposes.
+The human liver tissue is obtained by donation from two sources: patients undergoing planned liver resection surgeries (living donors), and whole liver discarted for transplantation purposes.
 Nowadays, the program link 9 donor centers from Spain.
 Along with the tissue donation, demographic information and fully characterized donor clinic profile is obtained for use in bioanalytical processes.

 Human tissue acquisition is performed according to Spanish and European legal requirements in order to ensure quality, safety and traceability of the generated material.
 Cytes Biotechnologies, S.L. complies with the following legislation and ethical principles:

 Spanish Legislation: Real Decreto de establecimiento de tejidos 1301/2006, Ley de Protección de Datos 15/1999, Real Decreto 1716/2011 de Biobancos.

 European Legislation: 2004/23/EC, 2006/17/EC, 2006/8/EC.